G-J-Evans/Clound-Native-Hobby-Project/README.md

 Coverage: 91.5%
-# Clound Native Hobby Project
+# Cloud Native Hobby Project
 &nbsp;&nbsp;&nbsp; This was a one week project, with the objective to create a CRUD application with the utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

 ## Overview of Project
 ### Chosen Project
 &nbsp;&nbsp;&nbsp;I decided to create my project around storing data for books.
 This is because this is potentially useful information and it's got lots of areas to apply expansion into.
-This might be storing user oppinions on books, and providing suggestions in the future.
+This might be storing user opinions on books, and providing suggestions in the future.
 ### Jira
-&nbsp;&nbsp;&nbsp;The first order of the week was to mange time effectivly and make sure all tasks were completed during the week.
+&nbsp;&nbsp;&nbsp;The first order of the week was to manage time effectively and make sure all tasks were completed during the week.
 I did this using [Jira](https://www.atlassian.com/software/jira).
 Within Jira I created epics and within those I created user stories and tasks.
 Below is an example story.

 ![Jira MoSCoW](link to jira example)

 &nbsp;&nbsp;&nbsp;I created user stories using the following template 'As a ..., I want ..., So that ...' and then provided them with acceptance criteria in the form of 'Given, When, Then' so as to explain when the user story is considered completed.
-&nbsp;&nbsp;&nbsp;I assigned this user story a relative story point estimate of '10' as I thought the task was going to be fairly straight forward.
+&nbsp;&nbsp;&nbsp;I assigned this user story a relative story point estimate of '10' as I thought the task was going to be fairly straightforward.
 I also assigned it a prioritisation of Highest or Must Have.
 My priorities were based on the MoSCoW methodology of 'Must have, Should have, Could have, Would have'.
 This example was Must Have because it was required by the Minimum Viable Product(MVP).

 &nbsp;&nbsp;&nbsp;After producing my backlog on Jira, I then created a sprint and moved all the backlog into it.
 The reason for only one sprint rather than multiple sprints is because the timescale of the project is only one week.